wolfhong/LunarCalendar/README.rst

 Including festival standards:

-* Common holidays in the the country, such as: Christmas, Halloween, etc.
+* Common festivals in the the country, such as: Christmas, Halloween, etc.
-* Lunar holidays.
+* Lunar festivals.
-* Solar holidays without fixed dates, such as: Mother's Day, Easter, etc.
+* Solar festivals without fixed dates, such as: Mother's Day, Easter, etc.

 Supporting Chinese and English only now.
-If you want to add Korean, Japanese or Vietnamese supports, modify ``lunarcalendar/festival.py`` to add holidays and languages.
+If you want to add Korean, Japanese or Vietnamese supports, modify ``lunarcalendar/festival.py`` to add festivals and languages.

-Some unusual holidays may not be included, `welcom to extend <https://github.com/wolfhong/LunarCalendar/issues>`_.
+Some unusual festivals may not be included, `welcome to extend <https://github.com/wolfhong/LunarCalendar/issues>`_.